sohamtriveous/Incentiviral/android/README.md

 ```
 **Note**
 - This call is completely asynchronous in nature, there is no need to add support for threading
-- A callback to onRewardsReceived is received when information about the deals is received
+- A callback to onRewardsReceived is received when information about the rewards is received
 - In case there are no active deals, this list will be blank
 - In case there is an error while retrieving deals, a callback to onRewardsFailed is received